Rohan Smith (rugby league)

-Rohan Smith (born 6 May 1981) is an Australian rugby league coach who is head coach of Leeds Rhinos and a former head coach of Tonga and the Bradford Bulls.
+Rohan Smith (born 6 May 1981) is an Australian rugby league coach who is the head coach of Norths Devils and a former head coach of Tonga, the Bradford Bulls and the Norths Devils.

 Background

 Smith was born in Australia and his the son of former Australian player and coach Brian Smith and nephew of Tony Smith.

 After his father was appointed head coach of the Bradford Bulls in 1995 he moved to England as a teenager and played amateur rugby league for Stanningley ARFLC alongside future Leeds Rhinos player Jamie Jones Buchanan.

 Career

 Despite playing amateur rugby as a teenager, Smith never played professionally.
 His first entry to coaching was as Daniel Anderson's video analyst at the New Zealand Warriors when he was 21.

 In 2006, Smith returned to England to take up his first coaching role as assistant to Tony Rea at the London Broncos.
 After two seasons with London Smith returned to Australia to assist his father at the Sydney Roosters and the Newcastle Knights in the NRL.